 Finally, nursing malpractice can occur as a result of negligent activity from hospital doctors, hospital nurses or other hospital staff.
 According to the Institute of Medicine, between 44,000 and 98,000 Americans die each year in U.S. hospitals as a result of preventable medical errors.
 Improper diagnoses, use of excessive force during procedures, and patient harm due to use of equipment or improper administration of medication all fall under the purview of this category of medical malpractice.
 Attorneys can help determine whether your hospital or the attending doctor are liable for medical malpractice, and will work to seek swift and just resolution.

 Medical Malpractice, Nursing Malpractice, Medical Mistakes and the Law

 No person should suffer from negligent treatment at the hands of a doctor, surgeon or other health professional–especially when their protect and preserve your health.
 If you or a loved one is a victim of medical malpractice, nursing malpractice, clinical negligence and other medical mistakes, you may be eligible to recover compensation for your injuries, disabilities, medical expenses and more.
-Contact Ronemus & Vilensky to speak with our New York medical malpractice attorneys.
+Contact Ronemus & Vilensky to speak with our NYC medical malpractice team.
 Our legal team has years of experience fighting for the rights of medical malpractice victims, and we will ensure that you receive the justice you deserve.